nori-dot-eco/contracts/docs/RemovalsByYearLib.md

 Inserts a new removal into the collection.

-_The removal is added to the Enumberable Set that maps to the year of its year._
+_The removal is added to the Enumerable Set that maps to the year of its year._

 | Name | Type | Description |
 | ---- | ---- | ----------- |